Students listen intently to firearms instructors at the acclaimed Gunsite Academy in Paulden, AZ

 A highly qualified instructor demonstrates how to clear the doorway of Gunsite Academy‘s Shoot House in Paulden, AZ

 Another great avenue is social media.
 There are a ton of instructor forums with valuable info on finding the best one for your needs.
-Read customer reviews posted on potential firearms training websites and Facebook pages but it a step further and Google them to find more candid reviews.
-Find which hashtags they use to identify themselves on social media (ours is #crossbreedholsters) and search them to see what other people are saying about them.
+Read customer reviews posted on firearms training websites and Facebook pages and then take it a step further and Google them to find more candid reviews.
+Find which hashtags they use to identify themselves on social media (ours is #crossbreedholsters) and search to see what other people are saying about them.

 While most instructors are excellent and will do a great job teaching and guiding you through what you need to learn, beware of anyone taking shortcuts with your training.
 For example, one instructor in my area was known for magically transforming a state-mandated 8-hour concealed carry class into three hours and handing out the state certificates afterward.

 When his scheme was uncovered, his instructor credentials were pulled, and all of his students had to pay for and take the class over again with a different instructor to meet state requirements.

 One of the most endearing traits of gun owners is how friendly and helpful they truly are.
 There are lots of great instructors out there and it’s not too hard to find one.

 Just tap into your local gun community and you will find to unveil a community eager to embrace and assist you!